 - The misuse of the media.
 In particular, people who use the media to promote and glorify marathon “swims” in which traditionally accepted Channel Rules are not followed (e.g., wetsuits).
 Especially when such people claim to be the “first” to accomplish a swim, or to have set a record.
 Or really, any claim to status, of any sort.

 Scott isn’t the first person to have these thoughts - and it’s probably true that his views “overwhelmingly reflect the beliefs of most marathon swimmers.”
 The reason Scott’s letter struck a nerve, I think, is that he said it so publicly - as president of a channel swimming federation - and in such uncompromising terms.
 The community of open-water swimmers is quite small, the marathon swimming sub-community even smaller.

 People are reluctant to ruffle feathers and alienate friends.
-I ran into this dynamic myself when I took on Terry Laughlin last spring about stroke rate & length in open water.
 So it took a certain quantity of cojones for Scott to write what he did.
 And I, for one, applaud him for it.

 I have just a few things to add…